Kerensa Sorensen-Stowell Researach

-(In conjunction with Mark Pugh and Susan Ward)
+(In Conjunction with Dr. Mark Pugh and Dr. Susan Ward)

 I was formally trained to be a physical organic chemist, which means that I am trained to study stability, bond energy, enthalpies, entropies, etc. for organic molecules in relation to their modes or mechanism of action.
 The research I will be doing will be in conjunction with Brother Mark Pugh and Sister Susan Ward.
 Each semester one of us will be the principle investigator in charge of directing the organic research group.
 I will likely accommodate 1-9 students the semester that I am the principle investigator on this combined research effort with Mark Pugh and Susan Ward.
 If you are interested in doing research with me or with Brother Pugh or Sister Ward, come and talk to one of us.